Ginza25/3x3eyesMCD/tools/README.md

 # readopcodes.c

 This is a small program which reads the text opcode block of an input EV/event file (usually found at 0x14800), and interprets the opcodes according to the opcodes.yml file.
-For example you can use EV00006.DAT, where the pointer table starts at 0x14808.
+For example you can use EV00006.DAT.
+Also supply the table file 3x3eyes.tbl to print text data to screen.